royalapplications/docs/src/r2021/royalserver/advanced/management-scripts/pepare-managed-server.md

 You can do this manually or use our script.
 You can find it in `<royal-server-installation-directory>\scripts\prepare_server.ps1`.
 For each step, the script is asking for permission to do the necessary changes.

+The script is doing the following steps:
+* it creates two Windows Firewall rules for Windows Management Instrumentation (both DCOM and WMI) and
+* it enables ps-remoting for PowerShell Remoting.